rsrrohit/kafka_netflix_project/README.md

 #### Step 2:

-Run the environment.sh file using the linux command sudo ./environment.sh
+Run the environment.sh file using the linux command

+sudo ./environment.sh

 #### Step 3:

-Create the credentials file in the ~/.aws directory ~/.aws/credentials and store id-key pair.
+Create the credentials file in the ~/.aws directory

+mkdir ~/.aws

+Then create the file ~/.aws/credentials

+nano ~/.aws/credentials

+and store id-key pair.
 Follow this link to know the format https://stackoverflow.com/questions/33297172/boto3-error-botocore-exceptions-nocredentialserror-unable-to-locate-credential

 #### Step 4: